ut-ras/Demobots-Polargraph/readme.md

-# {ARCHIVED - 2023 VERSION IS WIP}
-# Demobots Polargraph IOT
+# Demobots Polargraph - Spring 2023
 UT Austin's R.A.S.
-Demobots built an IoT drawing machine, with a few different software versions.</br>
+Demobots built an IoT drawing machine.

+This branch is for updates/upgrades made to Polargraph in Spring of 2023, to eventually be merged into master branch, with older the master (last updated in 2019) archived. </br>
 </br>

 ![Polargraph Image](img/polargraph.gif)

-## PolargraphArduinoGIOT
-Runs on an ESP8266.
-Uses Google Cloud IOT device manager for communication, and connects to an AppEngine webserver in polargraph_appengine.

 ## PolargraphESP32
 Runs on an ESP32 in FreeRTOS.
 Hosts a web server and control interface on the device, and can either connect to an access point or deploy one.